 And it can hold us.

-While grief initially often takes an mind-to-body path, through yoga we take the body-to-mind path, practicing finding resources in our bodies to anchor our attention to so we can move and be moved without fear of becoming overwhelmed with sensation or emotion.
-(I explain this concept a bit more here.)
+We practice finding resources in our bodies to anchor our attention to so we can move and be moved without fear of becoming overwhelmed with sensation or emotion because moving our bodies moves our emotions.

 Through movement and stillness practices we visit the same places in the body grief visits, sometimes countering the effects of grief, sometimes sitting with the effects of grief.